jgorset/fandjango/README.md

 You may have to change your database schema when you upgrade Fandjango.
 Thankfully, schema migrations for [South](http://south.aeracode.org/) have been bundled with Fandjango since v3.4.1 and upgrading your database is as simple as running `./manage.py migrate fandjango`.

-If you're not using South, you should start using South.
+If you're not using South, you should start.
 If you don't want to, I suppose you could migrate your database schema manually... but you'd be making things really hard on yourself.

 ## Configuration